monatis/clip.cpp/README.md

 make
 ```

-See [examples/image-search/README.md](examples/image-search/README.md) for more info.
+See [examples/image-search/README.md](examples/image-search/README.md) for more info and usage.

 ## Benchmarking
 You can use the benchmarking utility to compare the performances of different checkpoints and quantization types.